lcrossi/lcrossi/README.md

 My name is Luis Rossi (🇧🇷).

-I'm currently working as a Developer at IEEE Computer Society - Guaratinguetá, SP (Brazil), while I'm an engeneering student at UNESP - FEG.
+From 2020 to 2021 I had worked as Developer and Project Director at IEEE Computer Society - Guaratinguetá, SP (Brazil), while studing engineering at UNESP - FEG.